Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

 8. Header Section heading elements overlowing on Iphone 5 responsiveness check

     8.1 **Fix** reviewed content and elements, adjust to fit well on all screen sizes

+9. Gallery

+    9.1 Discovered while testing

+    9.2 re-used image from carousel was updated, causing one of the gallery images to go missing